This page perfoms a fetch on the server to get a random article from Wikipedia.

 After the set time has passed, the first request for this page would trigger its rebuild in the background.
 When the new page is ready, subsequent requests would return the new page -

-see stale-white-revalidate
+see stale-white-revalidate.

-, any page using that tag would be rebuilt in the background when requested.
+Alternatively, if the cache tag is explicitly invalidated by revalidateTag('randomWiki'), any page using that tag would be rebuilt in the background when requested.

 In real-life applications, tags are typically invalidated when data has changed in an external system (e.g., the CMS notifies the site about content changes via a webhook), or after a data mutation made through the site.